backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 **Positive Correlations:**
-1. 'address' and 'traveltime'
+* 'address' and 'traveltime'

-2. 'Dalc', 'Walc', 'goout', and 'freetime'
+* 'Dalc', 'Walc', 'goout', and 'freetime'

-3. 'famsup' and 'paid'
+* 'famsup' and 'paid'

 **Negative Correlations:**
-1. 'Dalc', 'Walc', and 'studytime'
+* 'Dalc', 'Walc', and 'studytime'

-2. 'studytime' and 'sex'
+* 'studytime' and 'sex'

-These correlations are rather intuitive, but the inverse correlation between the sex of a student and their average time spent studying is worth noting.
-As a male, I will openly admit I'm not too surprised that we fall short to our female counterparts in this area.
-But what's intersting is that..
+These correlations are seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is worth noting.
+I'll openly admit that I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..

 ```python